-The expense ratios of funds investing significantly in foreign securities can be expected to be higher than those of funds investing primarily in domestic securities.
+The expense ratios of the funds investing significantly in foreign securities can be expected to be higher than those of funds investing primarily in domestic securities.
 The costs attributable to investing abroad are usually higher for several reasons, such as the higher cost of custody of foreign securities, higher commissions paid on comparable transactions on foreign markets and additional costs arising from delays in settlements of transactions involving foreign securities.

-Risks of Investments in Russia: Each Fund may invest a portion of its assets in securities issued by companies located in Russia.
+Risks of Investments in Russia: The Fund may invest a portion of its assets in securities issued by companies located in Russia.
 Because of the recent formation of the Russian securities markets as well as the underdeveloped state of Russia's banking system, settlement, clearing and registration of securities transactions are subject to significant risks.
 Ownership of shares is defined according to entries in the company's share register and normally evidenced by extracts from the register.
 These extracts are not negotiable instruments and are not effective evidence of securities ownership.
 The registrars are not necessarily subject to effective state supervision nor are they licensed with any governmental entity.
 Also, there is no central registration system for shareholders and it is possible for the Fund to lose its registration through fraud, negligence or mere oversight.
-While the Fund will endeavor to ensure that its interest continues to be appropriately recorded either itself or through a custodian or other agent inspecting the share register and by obtaining extracts of share registers through regular confirmations, these extracts have no legal enforceability and it is possible Russian regulations impose liability on registrars for losses resulting from their errors, it may be difficult for the Fund to enforce any rights it may have against the registrar or issuer of the securities in the event of loss of share registration.
+While the Fund will endeavor to ensure that its interest continues to be appropriately recorded either itself or through a custodian or other agent inspecting the share register and by obtaining extracts of share registers through regular confirmations, these extracts have no legal enforceability and it is possible that subsequent illegal amendment or other fraudulent act may deprive the Fund of its ownership rights or improperly dilute its interest.
+In addition, while applicable Russian regulations impose liability on registrars for losses resulting from their errors, it may be difficult for the Fund to enforce any rights it may have against the registrar or issuer of the securities in the event of loss of share registration.
 While the Fund intends to invest directly in Russian companies that use an independent registrar, there can be no assurance that such investments will not result in a loss to the Fund.

-P-notes: Each Fund may invest in participatory notes (commonly known as P-notes), which are offshore derivative instruments issued to foreign institutional investors and their sub-accounts against underlying Indian securities listed on the Indian bourses.
-These securities are not registered with the Securities and Exchange Board of India
+P-notes: The Fund may invest in participatory notes (commonly known as P-notes), which are offshore derivative instruments issued to foreign institutional investors and their sub-accounts against underlying Indian securities listed on the Indian bourses.
+These securities are not registered with the Securities and Exchange Board of India.